sabian4695/sabian4695/README.md

 ## 👋 Hi, I’m @sabian4695
+### I am an engineer who dabbles in too many things.
+### My main work is for VBA Decoded.
+I created this as the modern VBA/Access resource I wish I had.

+#### Otherwise - I enjoy building websites and have a few a contribute to.
-### I haven't built a ton of websites, but love to do it.
-I also love building hardware and running it on Arduino, so you'll see some C++.
+#### I also love building hardware and running it on Arduino, so you'll see some C++.
-### I’m currently shifting my learning to nextjs because I need server routes - building on my knowledge of react.
-### As for back ends, I like to use supabase - very quick and easy to set up.

 #### 📫 email me at jbrow4@gmail.com